Try making this gluten-free pecan pie recipe without corn syrup. This tasty gluten-free chocolate pecan pie recipe is flavored with bourbon.

 Holiday season baking does require some planning, especially when it comes to gluten and dairy-free baking.

-This is especially true of the gluten free pecan pie crust, sorghum syrup, and dairy free chocolate chips, which may not be available at your usual grocery store.
+Take the time to buy all your ingredients in advance.
+The gluten-free pecan pie crust, sorghum syrup, and dairy free chocolate chips may not be available at your grocery store.

-Just know this Gluten Free Chocolate Pecan Pie is so heavenly that your efforts will be worth it!
+This chocolate pecan pie is so heavenly that your efforts will be worth it!